Torn ACL In Dogs: Causes, Symptoms, Treatment & More

 - Limping or tenderness in hind legs.

-- Awkward posture when standing or lying down.
+- Awkward posture when standing or lying down, may have one hind leg sticking out.

-- Difficulty getting up from resting position, especially in mornings.
+- Difficulty getting up from resting position, especially in the mornings.

 For more good information, see the video below from Dr. MIchael Bauer as he discusses how to spot and treat ACL tears in dogs: